cameronruh/rock-paper-scissors-game/README.md

 ## Installation

-Fork this repository: https://github.com/cameronruh/rock-paper-scissors-game under your own control, then downlowd your remote copy onto your local computer and open in VS Code
+Fork this repository: https://github.com/cameronruh/rock-paper-scissors-game under your own control, then download your remote copy onto your local computer and open in VS Code

-Then navigate there from the command line (subsequent commands assume you are running them from the local repository's root directory):
+Then, in the command line, run commands from your local repository's root directory:

 ```sh
 cd rock-paper-scissors-game